How to find old 401(k)s

 4. Contact your former colleagues

-Some of the former employees who worked with you may have their old records with them.
-Try referring to their records to get contact information of your old employer or plan administrator.
+Some of your former employees who worked with you may have their old records with them.
+If you cannot locate the information yourself, consider referring to their records to get contact information of your old employer or plan administrator.

 5. Unclaimed 401(k) plan search